venud98/Bank-Management-System-Using-Java-Swing-and-MySQL-Database/README.md

 6. BALANCE ENQUIRY
 The database used for this project was MySQL we have created a connection with the database in the Conn.java class using the JDBC Connectivity and Drivers .
+The jcalender.jar file is used for the date of birth inserting in the application.